makersacademy/rps-challenge/README.md

 # Challenge: Rōnin Badge Test

+Basic challenge completed.

+Next features to implement:
+- ability to play again without reloading from '/'
+- multiplayer (bonus chalenge)
+- possibly more ambitious HTML and/or some CSS

+(Please note I worked on this challenge in [my sandbox repo](https://github.com/GabeMaker/makers-sandbox) and commited the final version directly to the forked repo)

 Knowing how to build web applications is getting us almost there as web developers!

 The Makers Academy Marketing Array ( **MAMA** ) have asked us to provide a game for them.
 Their daily grind is pretty tough and they need time to steam a little.